MusicBooks Press publishes workshop manuals s on how to build stringed musical instruments and books on musical instrument history.

 The Mandolin - a history was published in 2016 and is the first comprehensive history of the mandolin around the world.
 It is over 400 pages with more that 350 colour illustrations.
 It is available as printed book as well as in ePub and Kindle formats for computers, tablets and readers.

-The most recent publication has been The Ukulele - an illustrated workshop manual.
-This has information on building five different styles of ukulele, from a soprano ukulele in the style of the Hawaiian builders of the late 19th century to a contemporary styled concert size, a tenor ukulele and a baritone.
+The Ukulele - an illustrated workshop manual. was published in 2019, and has information on building five different styles of ukulele, from a soprano ukulele in the style of the Hawaiian builders of the late 19th century to a contemporary styled concert size, a tenor ukulele and a baritone.
 In print and ebook formats.

 There are a couple more books in preparation.